thomassie/thomassie.github.io/CV.md

 title: CV
 published: true
 ---
+## 2017: Personal sabbatical
+At the moment I am taking a personal sabbatical to (a) spend more time with my family, (b) train myself in topics I never really found the time before, and (c) figure out what to do next.
+I am super excited to see what is comming next...!

 ## 2012 – 2016: Postdoctoral researcher
 In my postdoc project I dealed with the response behaviour of ecological communities to environmental changes.
 I approached this topic by performing experiments with microbial communities being .